junxit/us-congress-bills-114/bill.md

   - **(1)** the public utility commission or public service commission of the State;
   - **(2)** the environmental protection, public health, and economic development departments or agencies of the State; and
   - **(3)** the Electric Reliability Organization (as defined in section 215 of the Federal Power Act (16 U.S.C.
 824o)).

+## § 4.
+Treatment of hydropower as renewable energy

+In issuing, implementing, and enforcing any final rule described in section 2(b), the Administrator of the Environmental Protection Agency shall treat hydropower as renewable energy.